-The first meeting of the Landfill Advisory Committee was held on January 20, 2011, and subsequent meetings were held on February 10, March 10, March 31, May 12, July 19, November 8, 2011 and February 1, March 16, and April 20, 2012.
-The Landfill Advisory Committee's final report was completed on September 25, 2012.
-All Committee meetings were open to the public and to public comment.
-Handouts provided to the Landfill Advisory Committee, the Group Memory of each meeting, and the final report are posted online at www.opala.org.
+The first meeting of the Landfill Advisory Committee (LAC) was held on January 20, 2011, and subsequent meetings were held on February 10, March 10, March 31, May 12, July 19, November 8, 2011 and February 1, March 16, and April 20, 2012.
+The LAC final report was completed on September 25, 2012.
+All committee meetings were open to the public and to public comment.
+Handouts provided to the LAC, the Group Memory of each meeting, and the final report are posted online at www.opala.org.

 In the final report, 11 potential sites were identified and ranked based on community criteria.
-The City is proceeding with this process by having the consultant further review and analyze the sites based on the following technical and engineering considerations: capacity, cost, feasibility, land ownership (including cost and ability to acquire, capacity and infrastructure requirements, logistics and transportation, development costs, and capacity projections for current landfills, WGSL and PVT), and a timetable for WGSL, new landfill development and construction.
-Based on the remaining capacities of the existing landfills and the projected fill rates, it is prudent to analyze if any of the 11 identified sites could become more or less favorable based on this timetable.
+The City retained a consultant to further review and analyze the sites based on the following technical and engineering considerations: capacity, cost, feasibility, land ownership (including cost and ability to acquire, capacity and infrastructure requirements, logistics and transportation, development costs, and capacity projections for current landfills, WGSL and PVT), and a timetable for WGSL, new landfill development and construction.
+Based on the remaining capacities of the existing landfills and the projected fill rates, the City determined is was prudent to analyze whether any of the 11 identified sites could become more or less favorable based on this timetable.

 The consultant's original contract called for an Environmental Impact Statement (EIS) to be undertaken as a part of their scope of work.
 Because the Landfill Advisory Committee identified 11 potential sites, it was not feasible to do an EIS at this stage.
 Therefore, the consultant's contract was amended to include the further analysis of the 11 sites as indicated above.
-The consultant is proceeding to evaluate the relevant criteria as described above.
-The City expects the project to be completed by June 30, 2018.
+The consultant evaluated the relevant criteria as described above.
+The report, "Assessment of Municipal Solid Waste Handling Requirements for the Island of Oahu", was completed in November 2017 and is available on-line at Opala.org.